 While I can’t say which one of these materials is the best option for you, I hope that I have helped you narrow down your choices.

 To summarize their features, we will classify the mentioned luggage materials based on their prominent features:

-I realize that suitcases, like any other product, are a personal choice, so we encourage you to decide which one is the best hard-side material for you.
+I realize that suitcases, like any other product, are a personal choice, so I encourage you to make your own decision.